ouracademy/big-deprecated/readme.md

   1. User: based on Laravel User authentification

 ## Usage
+This app uses Laravel and Angular2, so to run the app you have to install and configure both parts...as you will see it isn't difficult, is just copy and paste!

+### Laravel app part
-Because this app is based on Laravel framework, to use this app, copy the `.env.example`, paste on the root of the project and rename it to `.env` (This file contains all the settings like the database and mail settings, see the [Laravel docs](https://laravel.com/docs/5.2/installation) to more information).
-Change the
-`.env` file to your own settings.
+To use this app, copy the `.env.example`, paste on the root of the project and rename it to `.env` (This file contains all the settings like the database and mail settings, see the [Laravel docs](https://laravel.com/docs/5.2/installation) to more information).
+Change the `.env` file to your own settings.

 Then install it's dependencies, using Composer: